 7. Enlist the Help of a Smile-Maker

-During photo sessions with toddlers or young kids, I will often sit the toddler down, then ask mom or dad to stand directly behind me and do something silly.
-They can dance, sing, or anything that their child, in particular, finds funny.
+I will often sit the toddler down, then ask mum or dad to stand directly behind me and do something silly.
+For example, they can dance, sing, or pull a funny face.
+The parents will know just what to do.

 9. Try Food-Based Props